Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 An interesting side effect of many of these approaches is that the reference library names are no longer guaranteed to refer to the Netlib LAPACK implementation.
-On Debian, the netlib libraries are installed into `blas` and `lapack` subdirectories of the library directory.
-On the upcoming port of Gentoo to FlexiBLAS, they are renamed to use `-reference` suffixes (for example, `lapack64-reference`).
+On Debian, the Netlib libraries are installed into the `blas` and `lapack` subdirectories of the library directory.
+On the upcoming port of Gentoo to FlexiBLAS, they are renamed to use a `-reference` suffix (for example, the `lapack64` library is renamed to `lapack64-reference`).

 ## One FlexiBLAS to rule them all